wahyukusumo/kano-lyrics/README.md

 ## Introduction

 This repository is used to store the lyrics of the songs performed by Kano.
-The data is still incomplete and there's also some lyrics that I can't found on the internet.
+The data is still incomplete, and there are also some lyrics that I can't find on the internet.

 ## About Kano (鹿乃)